WhatsApp Business API vs. WhatsApp Business App: Which Do You Need?

 The WhatsApp Business App is a free mobile application designed for small businesses.
 It works on a single phone, supports basic automated replies (away messages and greeting messages), and allows manual conversation management.
 It is suitable if you handle fewer than 50 conversations per day and do not need chatbot automation.

 The WhatsApp Business API is the enterprise-grade solution that powers automated chatbots, integrates with CRMs and helpdesks, supports multiple agents, and scales to millions of messages.
-With over 2 billion WhatsApp users worldwide and a 98% message open rate, the API is the foundation for serious business communication on WhatsApp.
+With over 2 billion WhatsApp users worldwide and a 98% message open rate as tracked by Statista's WhatsApp usage statistics, the API is the foundation for serious business communication on WhatsApp.
+According to the official Meta developer documentation, the Cloud API now handles message delivery globally with 99.9% uptime SLA.

 Here is a comparison of the key differences: